 Being one of the largest search providers, Google allows you to file complaints in case you know someone is involved in copyright infringement.
 You can also file a complaint even if you are not the owner of original content.
 It also provides for you to make a case if someone sends you a takedown notice and you believe that the content in question is your property.

 For content related to text and artwork, you check out the Cease and Desist Questionnaire of Google that will walk you through some steps to collect information related to original and copied content.
+You will then be able to see your Removal Requests in your DMCA Dashboard here.

 Checking the Web Search option will ensure that the stolen content is removed from Google’s search results.
 Alternatively, checking the AdSense option will mean that the content thief is making money from your stolen content, and this can even result in his AdSense account being disabled.
 This works fast, as Google is quite serious about these things.
 You can also write to firstname.lastname@example.org stating that he is making money from content stolen from you.